/images/members/SubhaJRao.png

 Independent Film Critic

-Subha J Rao has loved the movies since she sat in a darkened makeshift auditorium as a child and watched a K Balachander classic come alive on a white cloth that doubled up as a screen.
-A journalist with over 27 years of experience, she has worked in The Indian Express and United News of India, New Delhi, from 1997 to 2002.
-She then joined The Hindu and had two stints there, from November 2002 to February 2015 and from January 2016 to May 2017.
+Subha J Rao has loved the movies since she sat in a darkened makeshift auditorium as a child and watched a K Balachander classic come alive on a white cloth that doubled up as screen.
+A journalist with over 28 years of experience, she has worked in The Indian Express and United News of India, New Delhi, from 1997 to 2002.
+She then joined The Hindu and had two stints there, from November 2002 to May 2017.
+She lives in Mangaluru, Karnataka, and you can catch her on Friday mornings reviewing Tamil and Kannada films with her handbag for company.
+She specialises in interviews, and loves to bring alive the person behind the personality.

 All reviews by Subha J Rao